-One way in which cardiovascular disease manifests itself in the body is the build-up of plaque in blood vessels: a thickening of arterial walls.
-Excessive sugar consumption may be partially to blame, and many alcoholic beverages contain high volumes of sugar.
+One way in which heart disease manifests itself in the body is the build-up of plaque in blood vessels: a thickening of arterial walls.
+Excessive sugar consumption may be partial to blame, and many alcoholic beverages contain high volumes of sugar.
 (For a list of sugar in many alcoholic drinks, see this list.
 An example: a mojito contains almost as much sugar as a brownie).

 Other potentially addictive substances, such as steroids and other drugs, may also cause plaque to build up in the blood vessels.

 The condition of thick, hardened blood vessels is known as atherosclerosis, and it carries an increased risk of heart failure, other forms of heart disease and stroke.